 - Who lives in the wigwam?

-Activity 2: Corn Counting Printable – Corn is an ingredient in the fry bread and a staple of many Native diets.
-This free printable incorporates corn in a fun math game.
+Activity 2: Corn is an ingredient in the fry bread and a staple of many Native diets.
+This printable incorporates corn in a fun math game.
+Print the pages and give your child two dice and some yellow circle stickers.
+Have them roll the dice, total the dots, and then cover that number on their printable with a sticker.
 (Note: You can use corn kernels, pennies, or other small items as counters if you don’t have the stickers.)

 (-) Modify by using only one die instead of two for little ones who aren’t ready to do sums.